Learning Theory · Program Synthesis · LLMs

 Takeaway

 Short programs generalize.
-If the target has a length-$L$ description, ERM needs only $O(L \log|\Sigma|)$ samples — independent of raw input dimension.
+If the target has a length-$L$ description, ERM needs roughly $O(L\log|\Sigma|)$ samples.
+The statistical story is beautiful.

 Comments